aws-powertools/powertools-lambda-typescript/docs/features/batch.md

 ## Testing your code

-As there is no external calls, you can unit test your code with `BatchProcessorSync` quite easily.
+As there is no external calls, you can unit test your code with `BatchProcessor` quite easily.

 **Example**: